As humans who suffer from a multitude of disorders, we look for cures that are effective. So do binaural beats work?

 Those who stand behind the validity of binaural beats claim that these illusionary sounds can actually shift the brain waves from Gamma to Alpha or vice versa, moving you either into a state of rest or improvement of memory.

-Most studies that focus on whether binaural beats work or not, unfortunately, are inconclusive in this area.
+Do binaural beats work, according to research?
+Most studies that focus on binaural beats, unfortunately, are inconclusive in this area.
 However, as far as anxiety is concerned, there are consistent reports from those who suffered from disorders that binaural beats reduce levels of anxious feelings.

 Studies concerning anxiety have proven to be the most promising for proving the effectiveness of binaural beats in improving life for the future.
 On more than one study, participants with anxiety reported being less anxious when listening to these sounds in the delta/theta range, and even more so, for longer periods in the delta range alone.